State Intelligence Agency (Indonesia): Training facility

 BIN possesses a primary education and training facility called STIN (Sekolah Tinggi Intelijen Negara, "State Intelligence College").
 It has undergraduate, master, and doctoral level educational programs for intelligence in Indonesia.
 All STIN graduates will become part of BIN human resources after graduation.
 During the COVID-19 pandemic, in September 2020 Budi Gunawan announced that STIN would open a Medical Intelligence program.
 In April 2021, STIN opened their Medical Intelligence program, and expanded other programs under STIN.

 Aside from STIN, BIN possesses another education and training facility called Education and Training Center, under the Main Secretariat office.
 Unlike training provided by STIN, training at the Education and Training Center is more specialised.

 Para-commando unit

 BIN also possesses at least one para-commando force unit.
 A unit codenamed "Rajawali" (Eagle) was disclosed by Bambang Soesatyo, Speaker of People's Consultative Assembly.
 The existence of the unit surprised many Indonesians.
 The unit is signified by black full-body clad military attire, similar to Koopsus combat attire.
 In the press release, BIN acknowledged that Rajawali Force is a BIN force specially trained in "special threats handling and deterrence".
-BIN also said that the unit does not has specific name, as it changes annually.
+BIN also said that the unit does not have any specific names, as it changes annually.
 Most other details of the unit remain undisclosed.

+Mandate

+The BIN is tasked to conduct the following missions: